AssistivLabs/ghost-demo/apps/signup-form/README.md

 # Embeddable Signup Form

-Embed a Ghost signup form on any site.
+Embed a Ghost signup form on any site, even yours!

 ## Development